byjg/jquery-sse/README.md

 ## Install

-Just download the repository and point the jQuery plugin:
+Just download the repository and point to the jQuery plugin:

 ```html
 <script src="jquery.sse.js" ></script>